 Endovenous laser ablation is the latest treatment for removing varicose veins.
 This minimally invasive technique can completely eliminate varicose veins.
-Dr. Dmitry Gorelik of the Varicose Vein Center of New York City is an expert in using this laser procedure.
+Dr. Dmitry Gorelik of the Varicose Vein Center of New Jersey is an expert in using this laser procedure.
 Call to see if endovenous laser ablation can solve your visible vein issues.
 Endovenous laser ablation (EVLA) is the newest procedure for eliminating varicose veins.
 It delivers excellent results on painful and unsightly veins throughout your body.
 EVLA uses the energy from a laser to heat the wall inside a damaged vein, causing it to shrink and collapse.
 After the problem vein has been closed, your blood flows freely through healthier veins nearby.

 Arteries and veins form your body’s circulatory system.
 Your arteries carry oxygenated blood away from the heart to the rest of your body, and your veins carry the deoxygenated blood back to it.
 Both arteries and veins have valves that only allow the blood to flow in one direction.

 When your veins swell, you likely have a vein valve that isn’t closing correctly.
 The blood begins to pool and eventually puts pressure on the walls of your vein, forcing it to bulge.
 The damage from faulty valves creates the vein conditions that are both cosmetically and medically unwelcome, including:

 Only after a thorough physical examination and review of your health history can Dr. Gorelik at the Varicose Vein Center of New Jersey determine whether you would benefit from venous ablation, also known as vein ablation, EVLT and endovenous laser ablation.

 During your vein consultation, discuss any medications you’re taking.
 Dr. Gorelik also needs to know if you’re allergic to latex or anesthesia.
 When you’re ready for the procedure, avoid eating and drinking for eight hours beforehand.